jshdmm/weather-predict/README.md

               /predict/historical   /predict/forecast
 ```

-Everything the API needs — the trained model, its evaluation metrics, and the database — is pulled from Hugging Face at container startup.
+Everything the API needs (model, evaluation metrics, results) is pulled from Hugging Face at container startup.
 The image itself carries no local model file, no local database, and no training artifacts; verified by running it in a directory containing nothing but the application code.

 ## MLOps components